 *course fees are subject to change throughout the course

-For cost of each subject, please download the Schedule of Units, Fees and EFTSL Values for 2017
+For cost of each subject, please download the Schedule of fees, units and EFTSL values for 2018

 FEE-HELP is a loan scheme that assists eligible fee paying students enrolled at Jazz Music Institute to pay their tuition fees.
 FEE-HELP can cover all or part of a student’s tuition fees.
 Over their lifetime, a student may borrow through FEE-HELP an amount up to the FEE-HELP limit to pay their tuition fees.
 To find out more, visit FEE-HELP.

 You can also access Austudy, Abstudy and Youth Allowance, to find more out more visit Centerlink.

 To apply for these courses, prospective students need to perform an audition.
 Audition requirements and the process of the audition are available on our How to Apply page.

 Graduates of this course will have the developed technical, analytical, communication and creative skills to engage in a professional career.
 Such career pathways include;

 No formal music education is required for admission to the course.
 Some prospective students may gain entry through completing AMEB grades, an Advanced Diploma, Diploma or other courses in music, whilst some prospective students may have no formal training but display an aptitude for performance.